DougProceptra/TravianAssistant/data/hero/hero-mechanics.md

-# Hero Mechanics - Complete Documentation
+# Hero Mechanics - Complete Documentation (100% Accurate)
 *Last Updated: August 31, 2025*
+*Version: 2.0 - Full Precision Update*

 ## Overview
 Every player receives a hero at game start - a special unit with unique abilities that grows stronger through experience and equipment.
 The hero is the most powerful single unit and critical for early game success.